NHMD/DataTool/README.md

 will create some users on start up, and delete them on shut down.
 You should create your own users and associate them with their user roles, agent id´s etc form the Specify database.

+## Run the application

-## Run the application in dev mode
+To run the application in dev mode:

 ```bash
 grunt serve